Photo: Photo by M.O. Stevens, CC BY-SA 3.0 via Wikimedia Commons · CC BY-SA 3.0

 Guided Historic House Tour

 Tour the 1878 Bush House Museum, preserved to interpret Salem's Bush family history and early Oregon development.
-The house is inhabited by the spirit of Eugenia Bush, youngest daughter of newspaper founder Asahel Bush, who was institutionalized for schizophrenia.
+The house is associated with the spirit of Eugenia Bush, youngest daughter of Asahel Bush, who returned here after decades away and spent her final years in the home.

 Duration: